 Applicants must propose a plan for project sustainability after the period of federal funding ends.
-Grantees are expected to sustain key elements of their grant projects, e.g., strategies or services and interventions, which have been effective in improving practices and those that have led to improved outcomes for children and families.
+Grantees are expected to sustain key elements of their grant projects, e.g., strategies or services and interventions, which have been effective in improving practices and outcomes.

-Describe the approach to project sustainment that will be most effective and feasible.
-Describe the key individuals and/or organizations whose support will be required in order to sustain program activities.
-Describe the types of alternative support that will be required to sustain the planned program.
+Describe the approach to project sustainability that will be most effective and feasible.
+Provide a description of key individuals and/or organizations whose support will be required.
+Address the types of alternative support that will be required to maintain the program.
 If the proposed project involves key project partners, describe how their cooperation and/or collaboration will be maintained after the end of federal funding.